franciscozorrilla/EMBOMicroCom/exercises/exercise_0.md

 # 🏁 0.
 Start by cloning this repo

-Use the `git` command to download repo
+Use the `git` command to download repo.

 ```bash
 $ git clone https://github.com/franciscozorrilla/EMBOMicroCom.git
 ```
+Copy the code above after the `$` into your terminal window.

 <details>
     <summary>Click to see expected output</summary>